aegray/openfocals/README.md

 Replacement Android app for Focals smart glasses (originally by North)

+I've only tested this on two Android devices - so please let me know what works + doesn't for you.

 # Setup

 I generally keep the latest build at http://www.aegray.com/openfocals/openfocals.apk - you can